mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

 1. Configure the message to send with the campaign.
 To do this, click the **[!UICONTROL Edit content]** button, then configure and design your message.
 [Learn how to create an email](../messages/create-email.md).

     Once your content is ready, click the arrow to go back to the campaign creation screen.

     ![](assets/create-campaign-design.png)

-    You can modify the message surface at any time while the campaign is being edited from the message surface drop-down list.
+    Note that you can change the message surface to use at any time while the campaign is being edited from the message surface drop-down list.

     ![](assets/create-campaign-action-properties.png)